-- 1) Notice will be given of all rates approved at the annual budget meeting, at least 30 days prior to the date that the rates become effective. - 2) A notice stating the purport of the Municipality's resolution and the date on which the new rates become operational will be displayed by the Municipality on the notice boards and where possible, at places utilized for that purpose. - 3) Payment of rates: - a) Rates must be paid in monthly instalments on the due date stipulated on the statement of each month. - b) Annual property rates are payable on or before 30 September of each financial year.
-Application to pay rates yearly must be submitted in writing before 30 June of each financial year. - c) All rates that remain unpaid after the due date stipulated on the account will be collected through the provisions contained in the Credit Control policy or any applicable legislation. - 4) Interest on arrear rates shall be calculated at the rate determined by Regulation dated 18 October 2006 in Government Gazette 29304. - 5) Arrear rates shall be recovered from tenants, occupiers and agents of the owner, in terms of section 28 and 29 of the Act. - 6) Joint owners of a property, including joint owners of agricultural property are jointly and severally liable for the amount due for rates on that property.
+- Notice will be given of all rates approved at the annual budget meeting, at least 30 days prior to the date that the rates become effective. - 2) A notice stating the purport of the Municipality's resolution and the date on which the new rates become operational will be displayed by the Municipality on the notice boards and where possible, at places utilized for that purpose. - 3) Payment of rates: - a) Rates must be paid in monthly instalments on the due date stipulated on the statement of each month. - b) Annual property rates are payable on or before 30 September of each financial year.
+Application to pay rates yearly must be submitted in writing before 30 June of each financial year. - c) All rates that remain unpaid after the due date stipulated on the account will be collected through the provisions contained in the Credit Control policy or any applicable legislation. - 4) Interest on arrear rates shall be calculated at the rate determined by Regulation dated 18 October 2006 in Government Gazette 29304.
+Only to be charged on arrear rates, except in instances where there is a special agreement with Council.
+This is in line with MFMA 64.2(g).

+- 5) Arrear rates shall be recovered from tenants, occupiers and agents of the owner, in terms of section 28 and 29 of the Act. - 6) Joint owners of a property, including joint owners of agricultural property are jointly and severally liable for the amount due for rates on that property.